SALE - $20 off every Share of sockeye.

 Sockeye salmon is the most beautiful of the 5 wild Alaskan salmon species with brilliant ruby red flesh and chrome-bright skin.
 The firm flesh has an amazing wild taste and is the most “salmony” of the 5 species.
 If you love the flavor of salmon, my sockeye is your fish.

-Your seafood will ship to your doorstep via FedEx Ground or Express, depending on where you live.
-Expect your seafood March 18 - 22, 2019.
+Your seafood will ship to your doorstep via FedEx March 8 - 12, 2021.
 This page details shipping rates: https://salmonandsable.com/pages/shipping

-For convenience and to avoid confusion, I now only offer boneless sockeye.
-I pull the pin bones by hand which results in a lovely and uniquely hand crafted fillet.
-My deboned sockeye is generally 80-95% boneless with one or two pin bones sometimes remaining in the collar area of the fillet.
-The tail portion is naturally mostly or totally boneless.
+I offer my sockeye salmon with or without pin bones.
+Pin bones are the the small (but not dangerous) bones running down the middle of a salmon fillet.
+My deboned coho is generally 90-100% boneless with one or two pin bones sometimes remaining in the collar area of the fillet.
+The tail portion is naturally mostly boneless.

 I vacuum seal my salmon in heavy 5mm bags to avoid broken seals and freezer burn.
 Virtually all other seafood is vacuum sealed in 4mm or lighter bags.
 Your fresh-frozen seafood will keep in your freezer in pristine condition for 12 months or more.